 This graph has been updated to show only the distribution of grades for the current month.
 If you would like to see the distribution of previous months you can still view that graph here.

-What we see in this graph is that A & B grades make up over 50% of the total volume (dollars) while only 37% of the total loans.
+What we see in this graph is that A & B grades make up almost 55% of the total volume (dollars) while only 40% of the total loans.
 By comparison, in the higher risk grades (E & F) we see a higher percentage of loans but a lower percentage of the volume.
 This is expected as the higher risk grades (E & F) can not borrow as much as the lower risk grades, which means proportionally there will be more loans as compared to the total volume.
 The converse is true of the lower risk grades, who can borrow more, so we typically see a higher proportion of volume from a lower proportion of individual loans.

 Defaults (static loss)